wowashuwow/wowashuwow.github.io/_posts/2025-7-17-my-first-roll-of-film.md

 I've acquired a new old film camera since and already taken it on a trip (am I already addicted to film?).
 That story's coming soon, stay tuned!
 If you'd like to know when I post it, sign up for email updates below.

 Thanks for reading and see you soon!

+PS: I had to do quite a bit of fixing in Lightroom to get the colors to look like this.
+The files I got from the lab just didn't look great.
+Maybe it was the lab, maybe it was the camera.
+Anyway, I've found another lab ([The Panchrome Project](https://www.panchromeproject.com/)) for processing my next roll, we'll see how that goes!